rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 The error in bottom of the view is only RsyncOSX complaining about not finding the default file for stored tasks.
 The error disappears as soon as the first task is added.

-### Aborting task
+### Aborting tasks

-Please be aware it is an external task or process which actually executes the command line tool `rsync`.
-RsyncOSX is monitoring the external task for counting progress and termination.
+Please be aware it is an external task not controlled by RsyncOSX which executes the command line tool `rsync`.
+RsyncOSX is monitoring the task for progress and termination.
 The user can abort a tasks at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

-One advantage of utilizing `rsync` is that it can restart the synchronize task from where it was aborted.
+One of many advantages of utilizing `rsync` is that it can restart and continue the synchronize task from where it was aborted.

 ## Add and execute your first task